mirandadrummond/TicTacToe/README.md

 # TicTacToe
+## Key Info
-## A simple command line TicTacToe game using the C programming language.
+### A simple command line TicTacToe game using the C programming language.

 This code is designed to work in CLion, if you copy and paste the files and compile them via the command line they should still work.